Caolan Boyd-Munce: Middlesbrough

 On 7 January 2022, Boyd-Munce signed a two-and-a-half-year contract with another Championship club, Middlesbrough, for an undisclosed fee.
 He started the next day's FA Cup third-round tie away to League Two club Mansfield Town, scored his side's second goal after 14 minutes of a 3–2 victory and, according to the TeessideLive reporter, made a positive contribution both in and out of possession in the hour he spent on the pitch.
 He made only two Championship appearances over the next 12 months, both as a substitute, and his contract was terminated by mutual consent at the end of the January 2023 transfer window.

 St Mirren

 Boyd-Munce signed a short-term contract with Scottish Premiership club St Mirren in March 2023.
+On 31 May 2023, Boyd-Munce signed a one-year contract extension with St Mirren and on 5 April 2024 the contract was extended until the summer of 2025 after he met the terms of an appearance-based clause.

+He departed the club at the end of the 2024–25 season.

+Wycombe Wanderers

+On 16 June 2025, Boyd-Munce agreed to join League One club Wycombe Wanderers upon the expiration of his St Mirren contract.

 International career

 Boyd-Munce has represented Northern Ireland at under-15, under-16, in the squad for the 2014–15 Victory Shield, under-17, playing in qualifiers for the 2017 European U17 Championships, under-19, playing in qualifiers for the following year's European U19 Championships, and most recently at under-21 level.

 Boyd-Munce was called up to the senior Northern Ireland squad in March 2022.

+Boyd-Munce made his debut for the senior squad on 8 June 2024 in a friendly against Spain at Estadi Mallorca Son Moix.
+He started the game and was substituted at half-time as Spain won 5–1.